Flowminder/FlowKit/docs/source/administrator/deployment.md

 ### Demonstrating successful deployment

 Once FlowKit installation is complete, we suggest running the provided [worked examples](analyst/worked_examples/index.md) against the deployed FlowKit to check that everything is working correctly.

+# Additional support

+If you require more assistance to get up and running, please reach out to us by [email](mailto:flowkit@flowminder.org) and we will try to assist.